Our representatives met with the St George's Hospital Quality Committee to discuss a number of key issues regarding hospital management.

 Those in attendance were: Mark Robertson (Mark Robertson, Head of Mental Health and Learning Disability Commissioning - Wandsworth Clinical Commissioning Group), Tarlochan Ghale (Strategic Health Facilitator- Wandsworth Clinical Commissioning Group, Yvonne Tester (Head of Community Learning Disability nursing – St George’s Hospital), Phillipa Brooks (Carer’s Participation and Volunteer Development Manager- Wandsworth Carers).

-A comprehensive meeting with some great new initiatives and reports led by: the London Disability Learning Mortality Review, Health and Social Care Action Plan, Generate, and the Multi-Community Speciality Provider.
+We heard some great new initiatives and reports led by: the London Disability Learning Mortality Review, Health and Social Care Action Plan, Generate, and the Multi-Community Speciality Provider.

 Of particular interest is the Dying Matters week in May which gives great timing to the NHS programme being run by the London Disability Learning Mortality Review on this sensitive subject.

-These are exciting steps forward - for more information on the above issues please read the report below by our Healthwatch Manager - Sarah Cook.
+For more information on the above issues please read the report below by our Healthwatch Manager - Sarah Cook.

 St George’s Hospital Quality Committee (QC) Meeting